 There are certain situations where quizzes, virtual or live, just seem tailor made for the festivities…

 At Work – It’s likely we’ll be getting together with colleagues online for a while longer.
 As remote working soars in popularity, so too does the need for team bonding quizzes.

-Weekly, at the Pub – Once we’re all back in pubs, we’ll have one more reason to celebrate.
-2020’s quiz technology improvements are set to make the dependable pub quiz a true multi-media spectacular in years to come.
+Weekly, at the Pub – Now we’re all back at the pubs, we have one more reason to celebrate.
+New quiz technology improvements make the dependable pub quiz a true multi-media spectacular.

 ⭐ Want to Know More?
 Boozing and quizzing?
 Sign us up.
 Here’s some advice and inspiration on running a virtual pub quiz.